top of page

 This technique helps reduce the emotional charge of negative thoughts and prevents them from controlling your actions.

-What Is Thought Challenging and Replacement?
+Exploring Thought Challenging and Replacement

 Thought challenging is a technique often used in Cognitive Behavioral Therapy (CBT).
 It involves identifying negative or distorted thoughts, questioning their accuracy, and replacing them with more balanced or realistic alternatives.